KonsanAlide/KonsanNet/README.md

 *  1.Add task pool to run the time-consuming task, like: compression, encryption, connect to remote used tcp stream, and so on .
 *  2.Add RPC client in the server, and use it to access the the RPC Object in the third-party program
 *  3.Add the function used threads to compress and encrypt data, and asynchronously send it.
+*  4.Add a state machine logic in the RPC object, let it asynchronously access other object.
+*  5.Add a thread pool.

 ## Remaining issues:
 *  1.add the timeout process logic in the message processing